function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 ====================

-Pusher is entirely stateless - all it knows is the application's endpoint URL to which send the wire protocol requests.
+Pusher is entirely stateless - all it knows is the application's endpoint URL to which to send the wire protocol requests.
 It learns the state on-the-fly from the app and eventually converges the app's subscription to the realtime state of the system.